-- We are preparing students to enter a multitude of health-related careers including cardiac rehabilitation, pulmonary rehabilitation, corporate fitness/wellness, personal training and strength and conditioning.
+- A degree in Exercise Science will prepare the student to enter a multitude of health-related careers.
+These include cardiac rehabilitation, pulmonary rehabilitation, corporate fitness/wellness, personal training and strength and conditioning.

 - The preparation received will enable our graduates to work with a variety of populations.
 These include: children, youth, young adults, older adults and performance athletes.